sedexch/sedexch.github.io/index.md

-# Documentation for the Docker Image of the sedex-client
+# Documentation for the sedex-client Docker Image

 ![sedex logo](https://raw.githubusercontent.com/sedexdev/sedexdev/master/sedex-logo.png)

 ## Docker image of the sedex-client
-The docker image of the sedex-client is publicly available on [docker hub](https://hub.docker.com/r/sedexch/sedex-client)
+The sedex-client docker image is publicly available on [docker hub](https://hub.docker.com/r/sedexch/sedex-client)

 ## Documentation
 The full user documentation for the docker image is available here: